ECB reliance on bankers' feedback raises capture risk: activist group

 “The makeup of the ECB’s advisory groups opens the door to the risk (of) the regulatory process being captured by lobbyists,” CEO said in its report.

-Of the nine seats not taken by the financial sector, seven have gone to other companies such as German industrial giant Siemens and just two to consumer groups, according to the CEO report.
+Of the nine seats not taken by the financial sector, seven have gone to non-financial companies such as German industrial giant Siemens and just two to consumer groups, according to the CEO report.

 The ECB’s interaction with the financial industry is already under scrutiny from the European Union’s watchdog after a previous CEO complaint about the involvement of ECB President Mario Draghi and other top officials in the Group of 30, which includes bankers and fund managers.